Purus River and Basin (Brazil, Peru)

 The Purus Basin, located in the southwestern Amazon depression, is shared by Brazil and Peru and is one of the most important watersheds of the Solimões-Amazon River.

 The Purus River is the basin’s most outstanding hydrological feature and drains approximately 365,000 sq km (140,000 sq mi).
-Approximately 90% of the drainage basin lies in the states of Acre and Amazonas in Brazil.
+About 90% of the drainage basin lies in the states of Acre and Amazonas in Brazil.

 Biology